shashankpadala43267/medterm-master/README.md

 - Aggregate analytics are visible only to the authorized administrator
 - Firestore security rules restrict access to user records
 - The platform does not collect medical records or health information
-- MedTerm Master is intended only for educational use
+- The project is intended only for educational use

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript